gaokanxu/lumos-program-library/single-pool/README.md

-## Solana Program Library Single-Validator Stake Pool
+## Lumos Program Library Single-Validator Stake Pool

 The single-validator stake pool program is an upcoming SPL program that enables liquid staking with zero fees, no counterparty, and 100% capital efficiency.